 - Plan ahead.
 Check your seed inventory and order new varieties or fresh seed packets before you need to plant.

 - When you’re ready to seed or transplant, work in a 1/2 inch layer of compost.

 - Avoid transplanting seedlings in the heat of the day.
 If possible wait for a cloudy or rainy day, or plant in late afternoon when the sun is less strong.

 - If you’re in the middle of a heat wave, consider providing shade for newly seeded or transplanted crops with a mini hoop tunnel.
 Float a piece of row cover or shade cloth on the hoops to protect the bed from the hot sun.

 - Keep newly seeded or transplanted crops consistently watered.
-If seedbeds are allowed to dry out, germination rates will plummet.
+Germination rates will plummet if seedbeds are allowed to dry out.

 - Mulch!
 After you move seedlings (kale, cabbage, broccoli, kohlrabi, etc) into garden beds, water the soil well and mulch plants with straw or shredded leaves to hold soil moisture and reduce transplant stress.

 No space in your garden for more vegetables?
 Consider succession planting edibles in containers as many crops take well to pots, planters, and window boxes.
 In fact, when the heat of July and August causes cool-weather vegetables, like spinach, arugula, and mustard, to bolt, planting in pots in semi-shade can yield a high-quality crop.

 Now that you’re ready to get serious about summer succession planting, it’s time to talk about the fun part—what to grow!